eformat/popular-moviestore/README.md

 ## Embedded infinispan cache during development

-You can use the embedded infinispan cache if you dont want to run your own external infinispan instance:
+You can try the embedded infinispan cache if you dont want to run your own external infinispan instance
 ```xml
         <dependency>
             <groupId>io.quarkus</groupId>